chelspirit24/CMU-CS-Academy-HS-Codes/README.md

 ## Projects

 ### Modern Kitchen (`kitchen.py`)
 A visual scene of a modern kitchen created using CMU Graphics primitives.
 It features detailed cabinets, an island with chairs, and hanging lights.
-It demonstrates the use of coordinate geometry, color manipulation, `for` loops, and grouping shapes.

 ### Pigs Jump Game (`pigs-jump.py`)
 An interactive hurdle jumping game!